-In order to pass a module, you must achieve an overall grade of at least D- in the assessment for that module.
+In order to pass a module, you must achieve an overall grade of at least 40% for Standard Undergraduate and Postgraduate courses, and 50% for Accelerated courses.
+All items of assessments must have been attempted, unless derogation from the regulations apply.
 The items of assessment for each of your modules and their weightings are published in the Module Study Guides and Assessment Briefs (see Sections 6 and 10.1 above).
 The weighting of the assessment gives you an indication of its significance, for example:

-- 2-hour exam (60%) and 2,000-word essay (40%) - · Portfolio (100%)
+- 2-hour exam (60%) and 2,000-word essay (40%) - Portfolio (100%)